 One of the common reasons people don’t get things done is simply a lack of momentum.
 I’ve noticed this with a lot of my clients.
 If you’re starting a new business or are taking a shift in your business, the first thing you need to do is to get into momentum.

 Start by prioritising what’s important and break it into smaller chunks so you can make a start.
 This begins to create momentum.

 We teach this energy allocation process in our programs (especially BeFruitful) and at our retreats.
 It’s so powerful and exciting to witness the momentum build and burst forth into fruitful action.

 The simplest solution is to give it to someone else who can help you with the task.
-But that’s not always possible is it.
+Someone who thrives on these kinds of activities.
+But that’s not always possible, is it?
 When I was a solopreneur I needed to do a lot of out of flow tasks.
 For me, it’s the detailed tasks like the figures that I find most challenging.

 The way I found to do it was the batching for energy matching process.
 Quite simply this means tasks of similar energy should be batched together.
 Then you reward yourself at the end.